bramscher/konmashi/docs/# Project Brief2: Konmashi.md

 * The struggle to keep up with content demands, identify effective content strategies, and continuously learn from performance data without needing to hire a dedicated expert team to do all this work.
 * The desire to leverage advanced AI capabilities for content generation (text, image, video) in an integrated and user-friendly way that feels empowering, rather than like managing a disparate set of tools.

-Konmashi is needed to provide a unified, AI-powered "Content Machine" – effectively serving as an AI content management team – that not only automates and assists in content creation but also learns and adapts to each tenant's unique brand, empowering them with "superhuman capabilities" to produce high-quality, strategically-aligned content efficiently and effectively.
+Konmashi is needed to provide a unified, AI-powered "Content Machine"—effectively serving as an AI content management team—built around the Kroids.
+The platform not only automates and assists in content creation but also learns and adapts to each tenant's unique brand, empowering them with "superhuman capabilities" to produce high-quality, strategically-aligned content efficiently and effectively.

 ## Vision & Goals

 * **Vision:** To empower every creator, business, and agency to effortlessly master their digital presence, by providing an intelligent and adaptive AI partner that transforms content marketing from a complex chore into a joyful, 'superhuman' expression of their unique brand.
+This vision is realized through the Kroids, who act as the user's virtual content team.
 * **Primary Goals (for the MVP):**
     1.  **Core Content Generation & Platform Output:** Enable users to generate at least three distinct types of on-brand, short-form content (e.g., a text-based tweet, an image with a caption for Instagram, a short text-to-video reel concept/script) using a simplified brand input process, and see it prepared for at least two major social media platforms.
-    2.  **Simplified Ideation-to-Task Workflow:** Implement a basic version of the chat-based Orchestrator interface allowing users to initiate content generation requests (e.g., "Konmashi, create a post about X for Twitter"), and a functional Ideabank for capturing at least text and link-based ideas.
+    2.  **Simplified Ideation-to-Task Workflow:** Implement a basic version of the chat-based Orchestrator interface (a Kroid) allowing users to initiate content generation requests (e.g., "Konmashi, create a post about X for Twitter"), and a functional Ideabank for capturing at least text and link-based ideas.
     3.  **Basic Iterative Feedback & Learning:** Demonstrate a visible feedback loop for at least one AI-generated content type (e.g., image generation), where user feedback is used to refine the AI's prompt and generate an improved output, with this interaction logged as a foundational step towards the tenant-specific RAG.
     4.  **Initial Usability & Value Validation:** Achieve a satisfactory usability rating (e.g., a target score on a standard usability scale like SUS, or positive qualitative feedback) from a small cohort of initial beta users for the core MVP workflow (idea -> generation -> simple refinement -> platform-ready output).
 * **Success Metrics (Initial Ideas):**